Cruising Advice Index

 • Expandable Port Bag - Good for port shopping, and for carrying items out to the pool decks.

-• Good walking shoes, hat and plenty of good sunscreen.
+• Good walking shoes, a hat, and plenty of good sunscreen.

 • Sticky notes to leave messages for fellow cruisers, your cabin steward, or to write notes to yourself.